 Large Animal General Health

-Carter Veterinary Services offers comprehensive large animal veterinary care for all sorts of hoofed animals — cattle, horses, goats, sheep, and more.
-If you are in the Lowcountry and need services such as in-house blood work, ophthalmic examinations, neurologic examinations, or horse insurance examinations, contact us today to schedule your appointment!
+Carter Veterinary Services offers comprehensive large animal veterinary care for horses, cattle, goats, sheep and more.
+If you are in the Lowcountry and need services such as in-house blood work, and insurance examinations, contact us today to schedule your appointment!
 We also offer 24/7 emergency vet care.

 St Helena Island